TYPO3 vs Drupal: A CMS comparison

 The installation and commissioning of a content management system can shape the first impression and lay the foundation for future use.

-TYPO3 offers a detailed installation guide that is suitable for both beginners and experienced developers.
+TYPO3 offers a detailed TYPO3 installation guide that is suitable for both beginners and experienced developers.
 However, the installation requires some technical knowledge, especially when configuring the server and the database.
-TYPO3 uses Composer for package management, which facilitates the installation of extensions and updates.
-Once installed, TYPO3 offers a comprehensive backend interface that can seem a little overwhelming at first, but is very powerful after a short training period.
+TYPO3 uses TYPO3 Composer for package management, which facilitates the installation of extensions and updates.
+Once installed, TYPO3 offers a comprehensive TYPO3 backend interface that can seem a little overwhelming at first, but is very powerful after a short training period.

 TYPO3 and Drupal: Maintenance and Updates